Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Then when it is time to serve it all I have to do is add tomatoes, cucumbers, olives, etc. and of course, homemade salad dressing.
 If I didn't do this in the morning I may not have time to do it later.
 Happy salad eating.

 A good time saver when you just don't feel like cooking.
 Make ahead of time, a good hearty pot of soup with chunky vegetables that will freeze well.
-Then when you have no time to prepare a meal or you just don't feel like it, just defrost the soup add a wholegrain bun.
-Voila, supper is ready.
-A filling meal in a hurry.

 I always cook more chicken than I need at that meal for later in the week.
 It's just as easy to cook more, and serve it in a chicken salad, tacos, or on a bun or roll later in the week for a good, quick meal.